 Questions to Ponder for accountability in the group:

-What do you see as the Promised Land in your life?
+What do you hold as authority over your life?

 Activity of for the life of a disciple:

 1. Remember to find encouragement for the day by reading the daily devotional from FUMC.